1. Tool usage instructions of caffe2onnx#

 Note

-You can use the following command to split the original Caffe model and the converted ONNX model:
+On the X86 platform, you can use the following command line tool to split the original Caffe model and the converted ONNX model:

-First, this will recursively find all files with “.onnx” as the suffix in the specified folder, and then match the corresponding files according to their prefixes. “.prototxt” and “.caffemodel” files to generate a random data set using ONNX Runtime.
-And the Caffe inference tool performs inference and calculates the “Correlation”, “Standard Deviation”, “Cosine Similarity”, “Normalized Relative Error”, “Max Difference” and “Mean Difference”
+First, this will recursively find all files with the ".onnx" suffix in the specified folder, then match the corresponding ".prototxt" and ".caffemodel" files according to their prefixes, generate a random dataset, use ONNXRuntime and Caffe inference tools for inference, and calculate the "Correlation", "Standard Deviation", "Cosine Similarity", "Normalized Relative Error", "Max Difference" and "Mean Difference" of the two.

 Note